dtm2451/dittoSeq/Vignette/README.md

 - `nrow`: The number of rows that should be in the plotting array.
 Default = as many as are needed.
 If a number is given that is larger than what is required, then there will be blank space.
 Setting this is useful for creating multiple identically spaced pages of plots even when the number of plots will be inconsistent.
 - `show.legend`: TRUE/FALSE, default = F. WHether as legend should be added (to every plot!)
 - `add.title`: TRUE/FALSE, default = T. Whether the titles should be shown.
-- `ylab` / `axes.labels`: TRUE/FALSE, default = F. Whether the axes labels should be shown.
+- `ylab` / `axes.labels`: TRUE/FALSE/"var", default = F. Whether the axes labels should be shown.
+If ylab is set to "var", for multiDBPlot only, the axis title will be set to just the var names: just "GENE" instead of "GENE expression".

 ## Helper functions